bill-c-martin/python-for-php-devs/README.md

 - [Python for PHP Developers: Deep Dive Part 1](https://billmartin.io/blog/python-for-php-developers-part-1)
 - [Python for PHP Developers: Deep Dive Part 2](https://billmartin.io/blog/python-for-php-developers-part-2)

-This repo is useful to tinker with the same code examples used in these articles.
+This repo may prove useful for tinkering with the same Python code examples used in these articles.

 ## Install Python and Friends